 2b.
 If successful, HSS responds with HTTP Status Code "200 OK" and may provide the S-CSCF identity which is serving the user, if any.

 On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the POST response body.

+In the case of redirection, the HSS shall return 3xx status code, which shall contain a Location header with an URI pointing to the endpoint of another HSS (service) instance.